 Kimchi Pancake 김치전

 Kimchi Pancake is a popular dish all over Korea, some people may even call it a Kimchi Pizza.
-It is a rice flour based dished fill with kimchi, green onions, onions and sometimes seafood or meat depending on the one you get.
+It is a rice flour-based dished fill with kimchi, green onions, onions and sometimes seafood or meat depending on the one you get.
 There is also a plain green onion one that is not spicy if you want that option.
 This is a Korean staple you need to try!
 Also, it is very easy to make and replicate if you do enjoy it.
 This is classic Korean street food and what you need to eat in Myeongdong.

 This is one of my favorite street foods, although I found it tastes better when my aunt or family members make it.
 However, you may not have family members who can.
 This is just a roasted sweet potato that you can walk around and eat.
 Nothing special except that they are roasted rather than boiled.